kasselhingee/sqreg-diagnostic-plots/README.md

 A systematic difference to zero may suggest terms to add to the model.

 ### Long
-In every quantile regression model for quantile $Q$, there is an assumption that at any given covariate values, the $Q$th quantile of the response is predicted by the model.
+In every quantile regression model for quantile Q, there is an assumption that at any given covariate values, the Qth quantile of the response is predicted by the model.
 Often this quantile of the response is called the 'conditional quantile' because it is conditioned on the given covariate values.
 Another way to state this assumption is that the conditional quantile of the residual (response - prediction) is zero.
 In `sqreg` this assumption is made for every quantile modelled.